Crypto Snack Price Hits $0.0033 on Exchanges (SNACK)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Crypto Snack was first traded on May 27th, 2021.
+Crypto Snack launched on May 27th, 2021.
 Crypto Snack’s total supply is 10,000,000,000 tokens.
 The official website for Crypto Snack is www.cryptosnacks.org.
 Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.

 It has 3 distinct brands – SNACK Token, Green Snack and Snack Gaming.
 Crypto Snack is launched on the Binance Smart Chain.